jdgalviss/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### In this project,we present a pipeline to classify the signs defined in the German Traffic Sign dataset using convolutional Neural Networks.

 ---

-**Build a Traffic Sign Recognition Project**
+**Project goals**

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
+* Preprocess data
+    * Augment data
+    * Normalize data
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images